Shrinks99/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

   ])
 ```

 Note that the frontend code above explicitly gives names to components that are involved in user interaction.
-In this case, there are three such components: the data-range picker (as input) and the two line graphs (as output – i.e. reacting to any update in the date range triggered by a user).
+In this case, there are three such components: the data-range picker `date-range` (as input) and the two line graphs `line-graph-ukr` and `line-graph-rus` (as output – i.e. reacting to any update in the date range triggered by a user).
 These components' names are defined using the `id` parameter, and they will be very important when you code the backend later.

 ### Coding the Backend

 In the backend, the core concepts are the 'callback decorator' and the 'callback function'.

 In the following code, `@app.callback`, the callback decorator, defines which input and output variables are involved in user interactions.
-For example, you'll log the Ukraine line graph (which you named `line-graph-ukr` when coding the frontend) as one of the Output variables.
-The `figure` parameter specifies which property of the referred component is updated when needed.
+For example, you'll log the Ukraine line graph `line-graph-ukr` as one of the output variables.
+The `figure` parameter specifies which property of that specific component is updated when needed.

 The callback function, `update_output()`, defines how the interaction occurs: here, both line graphs are updated whenever the start date or the end date in the date-range picker is changed by a user.
 This is called 'reactive programming', and is similar to [the server logic used in the R and Shiny lesson](https://programminghistorian.org/en/lessons/shiny-leaflet-newspaper-map-tutorial#shiny-and-reactive-programming).
 The callback functions determine the dynamic nature of the created dashboard.